Timeless-zfqi/AS-DMF-framework/README.md

 3. Others
 For other packets used in the experiment, please refer to _impot.txt_
 ## Dataset and feature extraction
-You can run this module in _Data pre-processing.ipyn_.
+You can run this module in _Data pre-processing.ipynb_.
 Details are shown below:

 1.Dataset
 We use the open source [CTU-13](https://www.stratosphereips.org/datasets-ctu13 "CTU-13") botnet dataset.